lyokha/nginx-haskell-module/README.md

 haskell code in the nginx configuration file, of which the most important is inability to use haskell *file-header* pragmas like *LANGUAGE* and *OPTIONS_GHC*.
-However this particular limitation can be worked around with *-X...* options in directive *ghc_extra_flags*.
+However this particular limitation can be worked around with *-X...* options in directive *haskell ghc_extra_flags*.
 Standalone module wrapping approach also brings ghc extensions *ForeignFunctionInterface*, *CPP* and *ViewPatterns* into scope of the user's haskell code.

 To fight limitations of the standalone module approach another *modular* approach was introduced.
 In it, the wrapping haskell code must be built in a